yugabyte/terraform-azure-yugabyte/README.md

 # terraform-azure-yugabyte
-A Terraform module to deploy and run YugaByte on Microsoft Azure Cloud.
+A Terraform module to deploy and run YugabyteDB on Microsoft Azure Cloud.

 ## Config
 * First create a terraform file with provider details